On a generalization of affinoid varieties: Relations with classical analytic geometries

-Now it's easy to describe a functor from rigid $k$-dagger spaces to the category of rigid $k$-analytic spaces due to work of Gr\"osse-Klonne.
-If $A$ is a strict $k$-dagger affinoid algebra we can equip $A$ canonically of a norm whose bornology doesn't depend on the representation of $A$ as a quotient of some Monsky-Washnitzer algebra with respect to an ideal.
-This norm is the norm used by Grosse-Kl\"onne in \cite{GK} and can be canonically attached to $A$ in the following way.
+Thanks to work of Grosse-Kl\"onne, it is not difficult to describe a functor from the category of rigid $k$-dagger spaces to the category of rigid $k$-spaces.
+This functor can be described starting from dagger affinoid algebras in the following way.
+If $A$ is a strict $k$-dagger affinoid algebra we can equip $A$ canonically with a norm which is intrinsic to $A$.
+This norm is the norm used by Grosse-Kl\"onne in \cite{GK} and can be canonically attached to $A$ from its dagger bornology in the following way.
 Let $P = \{ p_{\rho} \}_{\rho > 1}$ be the family of norms on $A$ which define the dagger bornology of $A$.
-This family is a chain in the lattice of all seminorms over $A$, so we can equip $A$ with the infimum of this family, which is not an element of $P$ because otherwise the bornology on $A$ would be given by a norm.
+This family is a chain in the lattice of all seminorms over $A$, so we can equip $A$ with the infimum of this family (which is not an element of $P$ because otherwise the bornology on $A$ would be given by a norm).

-By \cite{GK} the completion of $A$ with respect to this norm gives a $k$-Banach algebra $\what{A}$ which is an affinoid algebra and if $f: A \to B$ is a morphism of strict $k$-dagger algebra, then $f$ induces a morphism $\what{f}: \what{A} \to \what{B}$ between the strict $k$-affinoid algebras.
+By the results in the first section of \cite{GK}, the completion of $A$ with respect to this norm gives a $k$-Banach algebra $\what{A}$ which is an affinoid algebra and if $f: A \to B$ is a morphism of strict $k$-dagger algebra, then $f$ induces a morphism $\what{f}: \what{A} \to \what{B}$ between the strict $k$-affinoid algebras.
+In \cite{GK} the association $A \mapsto \widehat{A}$ is studied only for the case of strictly (dagger) affinoid algebras, but this association extends obviously to the non-strict case.